marko-js/marko/README.md

 var template = require('./template.marko');
 ```

+_NOTE: The Node.js require extension for Marko templates simply hooks into the Node.js module loading system to automatically compile `.marko` template files to CommonJS JavaScript modules when they are first required and the loaded `Template` instance is exported by the compiled template module.
+Internally, the implementation for `require('marko/node-require').install()` will use `require.extensions[extension] = function markoExtension(module, filename) { ... }` to register the Node.js require extension._

-_NOTE: The require extension only needs to be installed once, but it does not hurt if it is installed multiple times.
+_NOTE 2: The require extension only needs to be installed once, but it does not hurt if it is installed multiple times.
 For example, it is okay if the main app registers the require extension and an installed module also registers the require extension.
 The require extension will always resolve the proper `marko` module relative to the template being required so that there can still be multiple versions of marko in use for a single app._

-However, if you prefer to not rely on the require extension for Marko templates, the following code will work as well:
+If you prefer to not rely on the require extension for Marko templates, the following code will work as well:

 ```javascript
 var template = require('marko').load(require.resolve('./template.marko'));